Mazen-023/fcai/README.md

 # FCAI-Learn

-A modern Learning Management System (LMS) designed to streamline course management, student enrollment, and content delivery.
-Built with Django REST Framework for the backend, React.js for the frontend, and PostgreSQL for data storage, this project enables educators and learners to interact efficiently in a robust, scalable environment.
+A Learning Management System (LMS) designed to streamline course management, student enrollment, and content delivery.
+Built with Django REST Framework for the backend, React.js for the frontend, and PostgreSQL for data storage.

 ## 🚀 Tech Stack